-Christian school administrators have much the same responsibilities as public school administrators.
-They are in charge of making sure their school meets state education standards, and they manage staffing, organizational operations, and finances.
+Christian school administrators have much of the same responsibilities as public school administrators.
+They're in charge of making sure their school meets state education standards, and they manage staffing, organizational operations, and finances.
 Depending on your specific role as an administrator, you may also work with students in handling behavioral and disciplinary matters, as well as acknowledging high-performing students.
-The table below lists the general requirements for a career as a Christian School Administrator.
+The table below lists the general requirements for a career as a Christian school administrator.

 |Licensure||Licensure is required by most states for public school administrators|

 |Job Growth (2018-2028)||4% growth (for all education administrators in elementary and secondary schools)*|

 |Median Salary (2018)||$95,310 (for all education administrators in elementary and secondary schools)*|

 Source: *U.S. Bureau of Labor Statistics

 Because Christian schools are private schools, teachers and administrators are exempt from state licensing requirements.
 However, private schools often prefer that applicants be licensed and only make exceptions when a candidate has exceptional experience or qualifications.
 Licensing requirements often vary between states, but most require you to have completed some graduate study and pass an exam.

 A master's degree is typically required to work in this profession.
 You can find master's degrees in education administration in either online or on-campus formats.
 These programs typically take 2-3 years to complete and culminate in a comprehensive exam or a thesis.
 Most programs incorporate internships, observation hours or other methods to help you gain professional experience.

 Master's degrees in education administration train you in pedagogy, business and leadership.
 You could learn about educational law, educational leadership, policy development and implementation, reform initiatives and professional learning communities.
 Opportunities are also available to gain business skills specific to the profession, including public school financing, human resources management, community relations and supervision.